Wren6991/tt02-whisk-serial-processor/README.md

 * `110: zs`: Execute if zero
 * `111: zc`: Execute if nonzero

-(TODO: there are probably more useful combinations here, for signed comparisons etc, and not clear we can get away without a V flag.
-We can use double branches to test combinations, but equally we could use branch-over-jump to invert flags.)

-(TODO: what value does each instruction write to the flags, for non-obvious cases)

 Instructions with condition codes other than `al` do not update flags.

 If a condition code is false, an instruction has no effect other than incrementing PC.
 The following immediate operand is still consumed, if there is one.